dotzenith/Septum/README.md

 ### ❖ What's New?

-0.2.3 - Revert to using `VIRegionalRail.html` for station names
+0.2.4 - Fixes to Weekend and Weekday handling for schedules

 ---